Common Grounds Unity

 A few Christian leaders came together from various streams of the Stone-Campbell Restoration Movement to help a Christian load a moving truck.

 The question was posed, “why are we so divided when we have so much in common?”
 And, the idea that “unity starts with a cup of coffee” was discussed.

 As a result of that meeting a breakfast was organized, then a quarterly meeting was formed, and from that, a communication campaign was developed to promote the idea locally and elsewhere.
 In time, new local gatherings, and emerging gatherings, have developed.

-We aspire "to maintain the unity of the Spirit in the bond of peace" (Eph 4:3) in recognition of Jesus' prayer that we "may all be one" (John 17:21).
+We aspire "to maintain the unity of the Spirit in the bond of peace" (Eph.
+4:3) in recognition of Jesus' prayer that we "may all be one" (John 17:21).
 This is our reason for seeking unity among our fellowships.